supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

   ![Picture 1](../Media/SC200-Lab_Diagrams_Mod2_L1_Ex1.png)

-### Task 1: Preparing the Microsoft 365 Defender workspace
+### Task 1: Preparing the Microsoft Defender XDR workspace

-1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com).
+1. In the Edge browser, go to the Microsoft Defender XDR portal at (https://security.microsoft.com).

 1. In the **Sign in** dialog box, copy and paste * Email/Username: <inject key="AzureAdUserEmail"></inject> and then select Next.

 1. In the **Enter password** dialog box, copy and paste * Password: <inject key="AzureAdUserPassword"></inject> and then select **Sign in**.

-1. On the **Microsoft 365 Defender** portal, from the navigation menu, select **Home** from the left.
+1. On the **Microsoft Defender XDR** portal, from the navigation menu, select **Home** from the left.

     >**Note:** You may need to scroll all the way to the menu top.